cruble/dsc-1-07-05-object-oriented-attributes-with-functions-nyc-career-ds-102218/README.md

         self.orders.append({'item_name': item_name, 'item_cost':item_cost, 'quantity':quantity})
 ```

-## Writing more complicated methods using attriubtes
+## Writing more complicated methods using attributes

 At this point, let's take a look at an example that is a bit more complicated now that we have some nested structures.
 Let's imagine a reporting method for the business that will return the top 5 customers to date based on their purchase history.
 To do this, we will have to determine the total purchases made by customers and then sort our customers by this.
 Currently the data needed for that is stored within a customer object within the orders attribute which is a list of dictionaries.
 Quite the mouthful there; an object with an attribute that's a list of dictionaries.
 Breaking down the problem into constituent parts can help us reduce solving the same problems over and over again.
 As such, before we write a larger business function to retrieve the top 5 customers, let's update our customer object to also keep track of total spent.